-Recruitment agencies are essentially 'middlemen' between jobseekers and employers.
+Otherwise known as employment agencies, recruitment agencies act as the middleman between jobseekers and employers.
 They work on behalf of employers to find suitable candidates to fill vacancies.
-Many employers use them, so signing up with agencies will give you access to jobs that aren't advertised elsewhere.
+Many employers use them, and signing up will sometimes give you access to jobs that aren't advertised elsewhere.

-When an employer needs to hire someone, it will provide the recruitment agency with a job description.
-Using this information, the agency will search the pool of CVs in its database to match jobseekers to the vacancy (or post a job advert online to attract applicants) before drawing up a shortlist.
-The employer will then pick its preferred candidates and ask the agency to coordinate interviews.
+When an employer needs to hire someone, it provides the agency with a job description.
+The agency then uses this description to search the pool of CVs in its database to match jobseekers to the vacancy.
+Alternatively, they post a job advert online to attract applicants - before drawing up a shortlist.
+The employer will then pick its preferred candidates from this shortlist, and ask the agency to coordinate interviews.

 Should I use a recruitment agency?

-In addition to their basic function of matching you to suitable jobs, they offer several benefits.
+In addition to their basic function of matching you to suitable jobs, there are many benefits to using agencies.
 For example, specialist sector agencies have strong knowledge of their industry and can advise you on the best ways to break into a particular career.

 They're well-connected, meaning that as well as being put forward for vacancies, your CV can be sent speculatively to a range of employers.
-And recruitment agencies will also be able to help you improve your CV and cover letter writing skills and give you tips on interview technique.
+Agencies will also be able to help you improve your CV and cover letter and give you tips on interview technique.
 If you're put forward for a job but don't get it, the agency will usually provide constructive feedback.

 Don't forget though, agencies work for the employer - not for you.
-You should ask questions about any opportunities presented by them, as their requirement to recommend a given number of candidates for each role may result in them mismatching you against the job criteria.
+You should ask questions about any opportunities they present, as their requirement to recommend a given number of candidates for each role means they may mismatch you against the job criteria.
 Trust your instincts and be honest if you believe that the role is unsuitable.

-Larger agencies recruit nationally, but you should also look for those that cover the specific geographic areas you're interested in.
-Choose agencies with expertise in the sector you want to work in as they'll have great industry knowledge and relevant clients.
-Find out which employers they usually deal with and how many vacancies they have in your field.
+Larger agencies, such as Adecco, recruit nationally and across a range of industries, making them a great starting point.
+You'll also find agencies that cover the specific geographic areas you're interested in, and agencies with expertise in your chosen sector - they'll have great industry knowledge and relevant clients.
+Find out which employers these agencies usually deal with and how many vacancies they have in your field.

 How do I join an agency?

-Let the recruitment agency know when you no longer want to be on their books, otherwise they'll continue contacting you after your job search has ended.
+Let the recruitment agency know when you no longer want to be on their books, otherwise they'll continue to contact you after your job search has ended.

 You can sign up with as many recruitment agencies as you like.
-However, don't register just for the sake of it.
-There's a risk that several agencies will suggest you for the same vacancy.
-Try to avoid this as the employer will not know who is representing you, and it can make your job search look unprofessional.
+However, don't register just for the sake of it - you risk making your job search look unprofessional, as several agencies may suggest you for the same vacancy and the employer won't know who is representing you.

-Ensure each agency you're signed up with tells you each time they put you forward for a job.
-Choosing to work with a select few agencies will ensure your job search is focused and you don't receive 'spam' calls and emails relating to unsuitable vacancies.
+Make sure each agency you're signed up with tells you whenever they put you forward for a job.
+Choosing to work with a select few agencies will ensure your job search is focused, and you don't receive spam calls and emails relating to unsuitable vacancies.